chr15m/roguelike-browser-boilerplate/README.md

 ``` {.javascript}
   Game.display.draw(x, y, "X");
 ```

+If you are interested in creating your own tile sets there are a ton of great resources available online.
+One of the best pixel graphics editors out there is [Aseprite](https://www.aseprite.org/).
+Another great option is the free online pixel art editor [Piskel](https://www.piskelapp.com/).
+If you prefer free vector graphics editors, there is a great tip in the video [How to Draw Pixel Art in Inkscape](https://www.youtube.com/watch?v=Se7WVuyIEnU).
+Finally, there are hundreds of video tutorials on YouTube to help you learn to draw pixel art, simply search for "pixel art tutorial".

 You can find more documentation on the tile options in the [ROT.js documentation for graphical tiles](http://ondras.github.io/rot.js/manual/#tiles).
 There is also a neat tile colorizing technique you can use in there to get more variation.